How Long Do Veneers Last? Are Veneers Permanent?

 How long do veneers last?

-Porcelain veneers typically last 10–15 years, while composite veneers often last 5–7 years.
-Individual results vary depending on bite forces, hygiene and maintenance.
+Porcelain veneers typically last 10-15 years, while composite veneers often last 5-7 years.

 Are veneers permanent?